MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/create-projects.md

 # [Azure AI Studio](#tab/ai-studio)

-On the project **Settings** page you can find information about the project, such as the project name, description, and the hub that hosts the project.
+On the project **Overview** page you can find information about the project, such as the project name, description, and the hub that hosts the project.
 You can also find the project ID, which is used to identify the project via SDK or API.

 :::image type="content" source="../media/how-to/projects/project-settings.png" alt-text="Screenshot of an AI Studio project settings page." lightbox = "../media/how-to/projects/project-settings.png":::

 - Name: The name of the project corresponds to the selected project in the left panel.
-- Hub: The hub that hosts the project.
 - Location: The location of the hub that hosts the project.
 For supported locations, see [Azure AI Studio regions](../reference/region-support.md).
 - Subscription: The subscription that hosts the hub that hosts the project.
 - Resource group: The resource group that hosts the hub that hosts the project.

+Select **Management center** to navigate to the project resources in Azure AI Studio.
-Select **Manage in the Azure portal** to navigate to the project resources in the Azure portal.
+Select **Manage in Azure portal** to navigate to the project resources in the Azure portal.

 # [Python SDK](#tab/python)